Do Google Scholar, Scopus and the Web of Science speak your language?

 Figure 1: Comparing the average h-index of Anglophone and non-Anglophone scholars across three data-bases

 Multi-lingual Google Scholar, mono-lingual Web of Science and Scopus

 Finally, I looked at the number of English-language publications that made it to these scholars’ Google Scholar h-index and found this to be none for two of them, one for another two, and two or three for the remaining two.
 Virtually all of their most-cited publications had been published in their own language.
-From this small-scale comparison we can conclude that whereas Google Scholar is decidedly multi-lingual, “speaking” French, German, and Portuguese (as well as many other languages), both the Web of Science and Scopus are staunchly mono-lingual English with just a sprinkling of each of the othere languages.
+From this small-scale comparison we can conclude that whereas Google Scholar is decidedly multi-lingual, “speaking” French, German, and Portuguese (as well as many other languages), both the Web of Science and Scopus are much more mono-lingual English with just a sprinkling of each of the other languages.

 Non-Anglo scholars publish more books and book chapters

 I do acknowledge that the vast difference in citations and h-index between Google Scholar on the one hand, and the Web of Science and Scopus on the other hand, is not only related to mono-lingualism.
 The non-Anglophone scholars also differ from the University of Melbourne scholars in their choice of publication outlets, i.e. they are publishing books and book chapters as well as journal articles.